Taylor Lewan: College career

-2011 season

-As a redshirt sophomore, Lewan was a starting offensive tackle for the Wolverines.
-After failing to draw a penalty in Michigan's early games, Lewan was praised for becoming a more intelligent player.
-He was Michigan's starting left tackle in the first seven games of the season and was named to Phil Steele's Midseason All-Big Ten second team.
-Following the 2011 Big Ten Conference football season, he earned second team All-conference recognition.
+As a redshirt sophomore in 2011, Lewan was a starting offensive tackle for the Wolverines.
+After avoiding penalties in Michigan's early games, he was praised for becoming a more intelligent player.
+Lewan was Michigan's starting left tackle in the first seven games of the season and was named to Phil Steele's Midseason All-Big Ten second team.
+Following the 2011 Big Ten Conference football season, Lewan earned second team All-conference recognition.
 He was an honorable mention All-American selectee by the Pro Football Weekly.